ingesolvoll/kee-frame/README.md

 - `kee-frame.event-logger`
 - `kee-frame.fsm.alpha`

+IMPORTANT: For debug logging to show up in Chrome you need to enable "Verbose" logging in Chrome dev tools.
+See https://github.com/ptaoussanis/timbre/issues/249

 ## Introducing kee-frame into an existing app

 Several parts of kee-frame are designed to be opt-in.
 This means that you can include kee-frame in your project and start using parts of it.